jsenv/workflow/packages/jsenv-lighthouse-impact/README.md

 To unlock this you need a GitHub token with the right to create gists.
 Every github workflow has access to a magic token `secrets.GITHUB_TOKEN`.
 But this token is not allowed to create gists.
-We need to update the worflow file like [lighthouse-score-impact.yml#L21](./.github/workflows/lighthouse_impact.yml#L21) to use an other token that will have the rights to create gists.
+We need to update the worflow file to use an other token that will have the rights to create gists.

 ```diff
 - GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}